lvl99/lvl99-image-import/readme.md

 LVL99 Image Import is a WordPress plugin which allows you to easily import into the Media Library (or change) any images referenced within post content.
 This was developed to aid importing [WordPress.com](http://www.wordpress.com/) hosted images into self-hosted WP sites for easy transition.

+## Features

+* Scans all posts for any image references within the `post_content` (also works on attachments by scanning the `guid` field)
+* Import image references to Media Library and automatically updates image references within the posts to the locally hosted files
+* Resize imported images if they exceed a certain size (can keep original files or overwrite to save space)
+* Change image references (e.g. changing references from one subdomain to another)
+* Change image references to smaller thumbnail sizes if their size exceeds a certain value
+* *Extras* allow you further actions to manage the images/files on your site:
+  - Scan for broken attachment links (currently a Work In Progress).
+Sometimes WordPress.com file imports don't go successfully, which means you get a broken/dead link in your database.
+Not cool!
+  - Set post's featured image to first detected attached image (only planned -- nothing completed yet)

 ## Installation

 1. Download files and place in your WordPress plugins directory